 Undergraduate students may earn two degrees: One from LSA and the other from a different school or college on the U-M Ann Arbor campus.
-If you are interested in pursuing two different degrees from two different colleges or schools within the University, the Multiple Dependent Degree Program (MDDP), also known as Dual Degree or Joint Degree, may be right for you.
+If you are interested in pursuing two different degrees from two different colleges or schools within the University, the Multiple Dependent Degree Program (MDDP) may be right for you.

 Apply to the Multiple Dependent Degree Program.

 Complete one of the degree programs in the College of Literature, Science, and the Arts;

 Complete a degree program in another school/college;

 Complete a minimum of 150 credits (128 credits for dual degree with Engineering), of which no less than 100 credits must be LSA credits (90 LSA credits for dual degree with Engineering).

 Students are held to College requirements in effect during the term that they enter LSA.